History of France (1900–present): Great Depression

 The crisis hit France's economy in 1931, a bit later than other countries.
 While during the 1920s it grew at the very strong rate of 4.43% per year, in the 1930s it fell to an average of only 0.63%.
 Despite the enormous disruption to the economy caused by the Great War, by 1924 industrial and agricultural production had been restored to prewar levels, with rapid and widespread growth from 1924 to 1931.

 France tried vigorously but without much success to obtain the reparations Germany had been forced to promise at the Treaty of Versailles.
 This led France to invade and occupy the Ruhr industrial district of Germany.
 That failed.
-Finally, all the major nations agreed to accept the American proposals, known as the Dawes Plan of 1924 and the Young Plan of 1929, to stabilize reparation payments.
+Finally, all the major nations agreed to accept the proposals, known as the Dawes Plan of 1924 and the Young Plan of 1929, to stabilize reparation payments.
 Germany was virtually bankrupt by 1931, and all payments were suspended.

 After 1931 rising unemployment and political unrest led to the February 6, 1934 riots.
 The left banded together and formed the Popular Front, led by SFIO socialist leader Léon Blum, which won the elections in 1936.
 Ultra-nationalist groups also saw increased popularity, although democracy prevailed until 1940.
-Economic conditions did not significantly improve, even as the Popular Front reduced the workweek to 40 hours.
+Economic conditions did not significantly improve, even as the Popular Front reduced the work week to 40 hours.
 Fearful of a civil war in France, as was happening in Spain, France led the major nations to call an arms blockade designed to prevent arms shipments to either side during the Spanish Civil War.
 This effort nonetheless failed to stop arms shipments from Germany, Italy and the Soviet Union.